-SD Deputy Sheriffs’ Union Approves Spending $25,000 to Sway Democratic Party Endorsement
+SD Deputy Sheriffs’ Union to Spend $25,000 to Sway Dem Party Endorsement

 “It is abnormal to see that campaigns are committing such large sums for the specific purpose of swaying our committee, but make no mistake, our Party has the strongest in disclosure and conflict of interests rules of any County Party in the country and we will make our decision on the merits,” Rodriguez-Kennedy told La Prensa San Diego.
 “Democrats who do not abide by our rules or fail to operate transparently and with integrity may be subject to sanction by the Party.”

-The union’s plan to spend money to influence the Party’s endorsement comes even after the Party banned receiving any contributions from police unions, and even demanded that Democratic politics refuse such money, too.
+The union’s plan to spend money to influence the Party’s endorsement comes even after the Party banned receiving any contributions from police unions, and even demanded that Democratic politicians refuse such money, too.

-In June 2020, the San Diego Democratic Party approved a resolution stating that it “shall refuse all donations from Law Enforcement Unions and Associations and demands that all San Diego Democratic elected officials refuse such contributions as well and reject the endorsement of such associations“, finding that “San Diego citizens have struggled for decades to ensure that San Diego law enforcement departments and officers are held accountable to all communities they serve” and that “the local police unions and the San Diego County Deputy Sheriff’s Association have been major obstacles to such accountability.”t
+In June 2020, the San Diego Democratic Party approved a resolution stating that it “shall refuse all donations from Law Enforcement Unions and Associations and demands that all San Diego Democratic elected officials refuse such contributions as well and reject the endorsement of such associations“, finding that “San Diego citizens have struggled for decades to ensure that San Diego law enforcement departments and officers are held accountable to all communities they serve” and that “the local police unions and the San Diego County Deputy Sheriff’s Association have been major obstacles to such accountability.”

 The Party’s resolution also demands that Democratic elected officials and candidates “reject the endorsement of such associations”, putting Martinez in a vice between the two groups after the union already endorsed her.
 Martinez lists the DSA’s endorsement on her official campaign website.

-The campaign to replace retiring Sheriff Bill Gore is between current Martinez, Myers, Deputy San Diego City Attorney John Hemmerling, and current Sheriff’s Deputy Ken Newsom.
+The campaign to replace retiring Sheriff Bill Gore is between Martinez, Myers, Deputy San Diego City Attorney John Hemmerling, and current Sheriff’s Deputy Ken Newsom.

 The only two who are registered as Democrats and eligible for the Party’s endorsement are Martinez and Myers.